Skip to navigation Skip to content

 Australian Organ Donor Register (AODR) via MS014

-If a customer completes the Organ donor registration section on the Medicare claim form (MS014), see Register a new organ donor in the Australian Organ Donor Register (AODR) for steps to register their decision.
+If a customer completes the organ donor registration section on a Medicare claim form (MS014), see Register a new organ donor in the Australian Organ Donor Register (AODR) for the steps to register their decision.

 Payment of benefits via EFT

-Following the Australian Government announcement in the 2015-16 Budget, payment of Medicare benefits to claimants by cheque stopped from 1 July 2016.
-Pay Doctor via Claimant (PDVC) cheques will continue as these are legislated in the Health Insurance Act 1973.
+Cheque payments to claimants stopped on 1 July 2016.
+Pay Doctor via Claimant (PDVC) cheques continue under the Health Insurance Act 1973.

 Held EFT payments for children under 14 years of age (health professional error)

-• a health professional selects a child under 14 years of age as the claimant
+• they incorrectly select a child under 14 years of age as the claimant, and

 • no EFT details are recorded